Plan Ahead and Play It Safe for Your Next Outdoor Adventure

 - Reserve a Campsite: Be aware that you can reserve most campsites six months prior to your arrival date, and some popular campgrounds can book up in minutes.
 Identify when reservations are available for the dates you plan to visit and have a back-up plan.
 Try mid-week or non-peak seasons for popular locations that tend to book up quickly if you have flexibility in your schedule.
 Also, take time to research nearby locations and recommendations that may have availability for the dates you are traveling – you may just find a new favorite!

 - Install the Recreation.gov Mobile App: For more spontaneous visitors there are also first-come, first-served campsites that offer Scan & Pay, a Recreation.gov service to pay on site once you arrive through the mobile app.
 Install the app prior to your trip, to ensure you have access while you are on the go.

 - Purchase Site and Activity Passes in Advance: There are a variety of passes that you can purchase in advance for added convenience.
 Learn more about which passes are right for you.

-- Schedule Tours or Purchase Tickets: Did you know that many of the beloved public lands and waters offer rich programming to help you learn what makes that place special.
+- Schedule Tours or Purchase Tickets: Did you know that many public lands and waters offer rich programming to help you learn what makes that place special?
 Take a look at a variety of tours and tickets available for your next trip.

 Manage Your Reservations

-Enjoy your reservation or cancel.
-We hope you can use your reservation, but we all know life happens – things come up (especially these days).
+We hope you enjoy your reservation, but we all know life happens – things come up (especially these days).
 As courteous visitors to public lands, please cancel your reservation if you do not intend to use it.
-This opens space for others.
+This opens space for others!